 In the summer of 1973, I was asked to train with some of the best players in the country and was also invited to do exhibitions at the halftime of the Harlem Globetrotters basketball games.
 But I decided to college instead.
-I played a little bit my first year of college and won all the tourneys in St. Louis but I was bored with table tennis because I couldn’t improve without moving to play with better players.
+I played a little bit in my first year of college and won all the tourneys in St. Louis but I was bored with table tennis because I couldn’t improve without moving to play with better players.
 I soon quit playing.

 I did make a brief comeback in 1978, mostly because I had never flown in a plane, and I found out that the winners of regional tourneys of the Association of College Unions International were flown to Houston for the national college championships.
 I won my regional in a tournament in Kansas and got my plane ride but lost to the eventual winner in an early round.
 I did win the Missouri State Men’s Singles and Doubles titles in 1978 but that was basically the end of my brief career.

-I tell this story mostly for my grandkids.
+I tell this story primarily for my grandkids.
 Perhaps they will get a kick out of it.
 However, I want them to know being a philosopher is much more rewarding, fulfilling, and important than playing ping pong—duh!
+Moreover, any of our skills are trivial in the big scheme of things.
 Still, I had fun climbing the table tennis ladder and you can learn things from sports.
 Most importantly, I made many good friends along the way—especially Jim Foley, Rich Berg, Rich Doza, George Hendry, Dan Dunay, Joe Windham, and Frank Mercz.

 But sometimes I think my dad got the most joy from my playing.
 He built a trophy case in our family room to display my many trophies and he loved boasting about my skills.
 Shortly before he died I thanked him for helping me get into table tennis all those years ago and of my fond memories of battling—well they were pretty one-sided battles—with some of the world’s best players.